-Stable water supply is a critical factor influencing potential yields.
-Additionally, there is large spatial heterogeneity in availability of irrigation facilities across croplands, which further affects how countries will be hit differently from climate change.
-See Figure C.4 in for the share of croplands equipped with irrigation by country.
+A stable water supply is a critical factor influencing potential yields.
+Additionally, there is large spatial heterogeneity in the availability of irrigation facilities across croplands, which further affects how countries will be hit differently by climate change.
+See Figure C.4 for the share of croplands equipped with irrigation by country.
 I use current irrigation distribution data from the GAEZ dataset to adjust potential yields based on irrigation availability and aggregate the results at the country level, which is the unit of analysis for this study.
 See Appendix C.1 for details.

-Figure 1a summarizes future changes in potential yield for the highest-revenue crop in each country under the RCP 8.5 scenario, depicting the percentage change in potential yield by 2100 relative to the the year 2020.
+Figure 1a summarizes future changes in potential yield for the highest-revenue crop in each country under the RCP 8.5 scenario, depicting the percentage change in potential yield by 2100 relative to the year 2020.
 For example, the figure shows that maize, China's highest-revenue crop in the current period, is expected to see an increase in potential yield, while Brazil's highest-revenue crop, soybeans, is expected to experience a decrease in potential yield.
-This figure suggests significant heterogeneity across countries in future potential yield changes, suggesting that some countries may be at higher risk if cropland allocation is not adjusted to account for the new agroclimatic environment, particularly given current irrigation availability.
+This figure suggests significant heterogeneity across countries in future potential yield changes, suggesting that some countries may be at higher risks if cropland allocation is not adjusted to account for the evolving agro-climatic environment, particularly given current irrigation availability.

 The potential for climate change to reshape comparative advantage across both countries and crops in agricultural production has been well-emphasized by Costinot et al. (2016).
 As climate change alters agro-climatic potential yields, some countries may experience an either absolute or relative increase in potential yield, while others may experience a decline.
-Similarly, within a country, certain crops may see an either absolute or relative increase in potential yield, whereas others may face a decrease.
-These shifts in potential yield are likely to alter the comparative advantage in agricultural production from a traditional Ricardian perspective, driving changes in land allocation as countries devote more land to crops where they gain a comparative advantage.
+Similarly, within a country, certain crops may see an either absolute or relative increase in potential yield are likely to alter the comparative advantage in agricultural production from a traditional Ricardian perspective, driving changes in land allocation as countries devote more land to crops where they gain a comparative advantage.